TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Private Retrieval of Merkle Proofs

+More generally, by recursively applying the above construction $\log_2h$ times with $\ell\geq 2$, the $\ell$-subcube code~\cite{ishai2004} has a total storage of $N h^{\log_2\frac{\ell + 1}{\ell}}$ with $m = h^{\log_2{(\ell + 1)}}$ sub-databases, each of size $s = \frac{N}{h^{\log_2\ell}}$.
+Using a larger $\ell$ reduces the storage overhead and the sub-database size (hence reducing the server computation time) but results in more sub-databases (increasing the communication cost).
+Another example of batch codes was the one developed in~\cite{rawat2016}, which was based on small regular bipartite graph with no cycles of length less than eight originally introduced by Balbuena~\cite{Balbuena2009}.
+The indexing of these batch codes, without any clever trick (which is currently missing), would require the client to either download or reconstruct the entire code, both of which require a space or time complexity of at least $\Omega\big(Nh^{\log_2\frac{\ell+1}{\ell}}\big)$ and $\Omega(2N)$, respectively.
+By contrast, TreePIR indexing complexity is $\O(h^3)$, \textit{exponentially} faster.

-\textbf{Combinatorial batch codes} (CBC), introduced by Stinson-Wei-Paterson~\cite{stinson2009}, are special batch codes in which each database/bucket stores \textit{subsets} of items (so, no encoding is allowed as in the subcube code).
+\textbf{Combinatorial batch codes} (CBC), introduced by Stinson-Wei-Paterson~\cite{stinson2009}, are special batch codes in which each sub-database/bucket stores \textit{subsets} of items (no encoding is allowed as in the subcube code).
 Our ancestral coloring can be considered as a \textit{relaxed} CBC that allows the retrieval of not every but \textit{some} subsets of $h$ items (corresponding to the Merkle proofs).
-By exploiting this relaxation, our scheme only stores $N$ items across all $h$ databases/buckets (no redundancy).
-By contrast, an optimal CBC, with $h$ databases/buckets, requires $\mathcal{O}(hN)$ total storage (see \cite[Thm.
-2.2]{stinson2009}, or \cite[Thm.
-2.7]{stinson2009} with $m=h$).
-We also record this fact in Table~\ref{table:BatchPIRcompare}.
+By exploiting this relaxation, our scheme only stores $N$ items across all $h$ sub-databases (no redundancy).
+By contrast, an optimal CBC, with $h$ sub-databases, requires $\Theta(hN)$ total storage ( \cite[Thm.
+2.2]{stinson2009}).
+However, due to its simple construction, the client can compute the required sub-indices in $\Theta(h)$ steps via mathematical formulas.
+The more general CBC with $m$ sub-databases ( \cite[Thm.
+2.7]{stinson2009}) incurs very high space complexity of $\Omega(Nm)$ (the entire code) and time complexity $\mathcal{O}(Nh^2)$ to find a maximum bipartite matching.